FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-22-configuring-angular-libraries.md

 export class AppModule {}
 ```

-If you now check your app it should be starting after two seconds and the console should rpint
+If you now check your app it should be starting after two seconds and the console should print

 ```cmd
 { name: "Fabian"}